AnnaAD/security/private_information_retrieval/foundations.md

 ## Project Idea

+Implement the 2 server basic construction as a proof of concept.

 Implement basic PIR with homomorphic encryption
 - use https://github.com/ibarrond/Pyfhel library
 - have a basic matrix representing the data